 The Administrative Section is responsible for the administration of the City of Fresno Employees Retirement System, including the risk management of the investment activities in accordance with the policies, regulations, and general guidelines of the Retirement Board.
 It is also responsible for interfacing with the investment managers, the investment consultant, the actuary, legal counsel, custodial bank, and any other consultants authorized by the Board.
-(See pages xiii and xiv for professional services and consultants and investment portfolio managers and page 74 for a schedule of brokerage commissions.)
+(See pages xiii for professional services and consultants, page xiv for investment portfolio managers, and page 74 for a schedule of brokerage commissions, and investment manager fees by listed asset class.)